Automated Reinforcement Learning: An Overview: Markov Decision Process Components

 \subsubsection{Automatically defining the state representation}

-There are some approaches in the literature that try to automatically find state representation.
-Adaptive Tile Coding \cite{whiteson2010adaptive} is one of them where the algorithm starts with a single big tile and two heuristic algorithms determine when and where to split the tiles, respectively.
-First heuristic keeps tracks of lowest Bellman error and whenever it fails to change, it is the time for splitting.
-The second heuristic then checks the states in a tile and splits the tile if the number of conflicts in action selection is higher than a threshold.
-Since the tiles are split evenly, in \cite{lin2010evolutionary}, genetic algorithm is used for solving this issue and automatically deriving tile coding and state abstraction of large state spaces.
-This approach also starts from a single tile containing entire state space and genetic algorithm determines when and where to split the tiles while the splits can divide unevenly.
-In this modeling, the population contains different tilings that are evaluated by an RL algorithm.
-Each tiling is demonstrated by a binary decision tree and its fitness is the performance of RL algorithm using the tiling for state representation.
-Mutation either shifts the tiles or divide them.
-Shift operators move the position of splits and divide operators introduce new splits.
-This approach is applied on Mountain Car and Pole Balancing as two well-known continuous control RL problems \cite{lin2010evolutionary}.
+Some approaches in the literature try to automatically find state representation.
+Adaptive tile coding \cite{whiteson2010adaptive} begins with a single tile covering the entire state space and uses two heuristics to guide splitting.
+The first monitors the minimum Bellman error and triggers a split when improvement stalls.
+The second examines action-selection conflicts within a tile and splits it if conflicts exceed a threshold.
+To allow uneven splits, \cite{lin2010evolutionary} employs a genetic algorithm to automatically learn tile codings and state abstractions for large state spaces.
+Starting from a single tile, the GA determines when and where to split.
+Each individual represents a tiling encoded as a binary decision tree, and its fitness is measured by the performance of an RL agent using that tiling.
+Mutation operators either shift existing split boundaries or introduce new splits.
+This method is demonstrated on the Mountain Car and Pole Balancing continuous control tasks \cite{lin2010evolutionary}.